Home Reports Canada Food and Beverage Shopify Ecommerce Industry Report

 Key Takeaways

-Organic search dominates traffic at 69.7% of total visits, yet YoY organic traffic has declined 16.3%, signaling a significant and broad loss of SEO visibility across Canadian food and beverage stores.
+Organic search dominates traffic at 68.4% of total visits, yet YoY organic traffic has declined 11.6%, signaling weakening SEO performance across Canadian Food & Beverage stores.

-Meta Ads spend sits at 103.8% of the global average yet paid social accounts for just 1.5% of traffic, indicating Canadian food and beverage merchants are over-investing in Meta relative to the returns being generated.
+Meta Ads spend is at 97.2% of the global average, yet paid social accounts for only 2.4% of traffic, suggesting poor return on social ad investment relative to spend.

-Average Lighthouse performance of 0.50 out of 100 represents a critically poor site speed and technical health score, likely compounding traffic declines by undermining both SEO rankings and paid landing page quality scores.
+The average Lighthouse performance score of 0.51 out of 100 indicates critically poor site speed and technical performance, likely contributing to traffic and ranking declines.

-An average engagement rate of just 0.018% combined with a 9.9% drop in PageRank signals that declining domain authority and near-zero audience interaction are creating a compounding retention and discoverability crisis for the segment.
+An average engagement rate of just 0.018% combined with a 10.8% drop in PageRank signals that Canadian Food & Beverage stores are losing both authority and audience attention year over year.

 Get a monthly email when this data is updated